docHologram/stellar-search/02-create-components/README.md

 * Content (abridged after so many characters)
 * More() event displays more content (sidebar stats) and toggles label between "More" and "Less"
 * ViewPage() displays the full article inside of a modal

-Next, let's send a request to Wikipedia to see what data we get back so we can map fields from the http